 "Bill Macy asked me to marry him several times over several years.
 And I was finally smart enough to go: 'I'm going to marry this guy or really lose him for good.'
 And it was after we broke up for four or five years when he asked me again, I knew I couldn't say no. It was the work I had to do in order to bring myself to the marriage and then the work that I did to be able to trust another person and see what comes out of that comfort and that safety.
 I was able to blossom out of that. [...]
 I thought I'd disappear.
 Men's stock when they get married goes up.
 Women's stock goes down.
 Another thing, 60 percent of first marriages fail, 80 percent of second marriages fail."

 So far -- knock on wood -- this first marriage for both ain't failing, and the "Desperate Housewives" star has done anything but disappear.
-They are both up for Emmys this year -- she for "American Crime" and he for "Shameless" -- and we should see them supporting each other in the 2017 Emmy Awards audience on Sunday, Sept.
+They are "American Crime" and he for "Shameless" -- and we should see them supporting each other in the 2017 Emmy Awards audience on Sunday, Sept.
 17.

 Want more stuff like this?
 Like us on Facebook.